maynest/ProjectAlpha/PHP/Collections/README.md

 # Prompt:

- Implement ActualCollection and ActualSortedCollection such that the example application in TestCollections outputs the expected results
+ Implement ActualCollection and ActualSortedCollection such that they implement the interfaces in iCollection and so the example application in TestCollections outputs the expected results

  This implementation should be general purpose, scalable and readable.